 Download & Other Tools

-- Footnote: The Supplemental Poverty Measure (SPM) extends the official poverty measure by accounting for a wider range of resources and expenditures that affect economic need.
-For details on the SPM and differences between the SPM and the official poverty measure, see The Supplemental Poverty Measure: 2017.
-Data prior to 2013 are not comparable with these data because of differences in methodology.
+- Footnote: The Supplemental Poverty Measure (SPM) extends the official poverty measure by accounting for a wider range of living situations, economic resources, and expenditures.
+For details on the SPM and differences between the SPM and the official poverty measure, see The Supplemental Poverty Measure: 2020.
+Data for years 2016 and earlier are not comparable with data presented here because of differences in methodology.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.

 - Measures of Family Income and Poverty on Kidsdata.org